Trulance for CIC

 Trulance was tested in patients over a 12-week study period.

-Before entering the study, patients had 2 spontaneous bowel movements (any bowel movement) in a week.
+Before entering the study, patients had 2 bowel movements (any bowel movement) in a week.

 Icon of calendar with check mark Icon of calendar with check mark Icon of calendar with check mark Icon of calendar with check mark Icon of calendar with check mark